 Rent in Uganda

-To save some money, you could rent an unfurnished apartment for around. $200-$300 per month.
-In this case, you’ll have to buy furnishings and pay all of your own utilities.
+To save some money, you could rent an unfurnished apartment.
+You can find a decent unfurnished apartment for $300-$400 per month.
+Keep in mind that you’ll have to buy furnishings and pay all of your own utilities.

 If you’re moving to Uganda with your family or if you want some more space, you can also rent 2 and 3 bedroom properties for around $600-$800 per month.
-Luxury apartments in wealthier neighborhoods such as Kololo cost around $800 per month.
+Both apartments and single family homes are available.

 Some long-term expats choose to buy a home or build their own home.
-It is possible to build a nice home in Uganda for $150,000.
+It is possible to build a nice home in Uganda for under $150,000.
+Buying real estate in Uganda is risky.

 Food Cost in Uganda

 Locally produced foods are cheap.
-You can save money by shopping at local markets and buying local products.
-If you maintain a diet of local foods such as matoke, posho, potatoes, fresh fruits and vegetables, rice, chicken, soups, etc, you could spend less than $100 per month on food.
+You can save a lot of money by shopping at local markets and buying local products.
+If you maintain a diet of local foods such as matoke, posho, Irish (potatoes), fresh fruits and vegetables, rice, chicken, soups, stews, etc., you could spend less than $100 per month on food.

 For some examples of the cost of some common grocery items, a loaf of bread costs around $1.60.
 A dozen eggs costs around $2.20.
 One kilo of chicken costs around $8-$10.
 One liter of milk costs around $1.

-Imported foods and western foods are more expensive.
-If you want to maintain a western diet, you may spend closer to $200-$250 per month on groceries.
+Imported foods and western foods are much more expensive.
+If you want to maintain a Western diet, you will spend closer to $200-$300 per month on groceries.
 On this budget, you could buy frozen foods, cheese, meat, ice cream, etc.

-Restaurants in Uganda are also reasonable.
-Expect to spend $10-$15 on a meal at a mid-range restaurant.
+Restaurants in Uganda are kind of pricey.
+At a mid-range restaurant, expect to spend $10-$15 on a meal.
 A couple of popular chains include Cafe Javas and Caramel Cafe.
 At a typical mid-range restaurant, a pizza might cost around $8-$10.
 A burger and fries might cost around $8.
 A piece of chicken and some fries might cost $5.

 Transportation Cost